handwrittenOCR/trocr_handwritten/README.md

 ## Overview of Pipeline Components

 In this section, we provide a concise overview of the primary components comprising the pipeline for archival data processing.
+If you want to use any of the components, please follow the instructions in the corresponding [README file](/trocr_handwritten/README.md).

 ![Pipeline Diagram](images/main_pipeline.png "Main Pipeline")